Writing MetaMask Tests with Synpress

 PASSWORD="your_password"

-When using this sample .env.testing, I'm running a blockchain network with hardhat.
+In this example using .env.testing, I'm setting up a blockchain network with hardhat.
 Therefore, you need to change the NETWORK_NAME, RPC_URL, CHAIN_ID, SYMBOL, PASSWORD, and (PRIVATE_KEY or SECRET_WORDS) values according to your network values.
-In the example script under package.json, we use this .env.testing file with env-cmd.
+We use this .env.testing file with env-cmd in the example script under package.json.

 Usage